Abinesh-L/Image-Stitching-using-SIFT-feature-detection-algorithm/README.md

 The overlap value is the ratio of number of matching descriptors of ith, jth image(Mmatch ) and the total number of descriptors in ith image(Imatch).
 R = Mmatch/Imatch

+So by setting a threshold of 0.2 to R (20% overlap between two images), the matrix is determined.
+From the matrix to determine the base image the index of the row with maximum number of non-zero elements is taken.
+To find the sequence of stitching from the selected row of the matrix, sort the elements in descending order.